seeneemp3/EasyKanban/README.md

 # 📝EasyKanban📝
-EasyKanban is a backend application for managing task lists, resembling a Kanban board.
-It allows you to create, update, and delete entities such as tasks, epics, and subtasks.
-You can also view the task history and save all task data to a CSV file or a server.
+EasyKanban is a versatile backend application that simplifies task management.
+You can create tasks with specified types, statuses, start times, and durations, as well as organize them efficiently by sorting based on priority and time.
+It also supports the management of task lists, including tasks, epics, and subtasks, and provides a task history view and data saving to CSV files or a server.

 ## Goals
 - Apply core Java knowledge, including object-oriented programming and the collection API.